jimmy8645/churn_analysis/readme.md

 ## Dataset Overview

 Dataset consists of 10000 observations and 12 variables.
-Independent variables contain information about customers.
+Independent variables, are the factors or variables that are potentially related to or influence the likelihood of churn, contain information about customers.
-Dependent variable refers to customer abandonment.
+Dependent variable, represents the outcome or event that we want to predict or understand, refers to customer abandonment.

 - RowNumber: corresponds to the record (row) number and has no effect on the output.
 - CustomerId: contains random values and has no effect on customer leaving the bank.